GENERAL TIPS ON LOOKING UP MEDICINAL PLANTS:

 1. Always use latin name for scientific findings, for folk uses and lore surrounding a plant, often the common name is used.

 2. Specific wording helps.
 Example- “published scientific studies on (latin name of plant) for (ailment x).”
-Sometimes it helps to use a search for the plants beneficial ‘constituents’ or ‘actions.’
+Sometimes it helps to use a search for the plants beneficial ‘constituents’ or ‘actions/interactions.’

 3. All plants are medicine and require knowledge of use.
 Always do your own research and take necessary precautions.

-4. If on pharmaceutical medications, always check for drug interactions when using plant medicine.
+4. If on pharmaceutical medications, always check for drug interactions when using plant medicine and discuss with your practitioner.

-5. Avenues for study / ways to discover more: Materia medica’s are great resources for plant uses and preperations.
-I like to search for earliest historical references, biblical references, and folk aspects of plants including magical, alchemical and spiritual traditions.
+5. Avenues for study / ways to discover more: Materia Medica’s are great resources for plant uses and preparations.
+I like to search for earliest historical references, biblical references, and folk aspects of plants including magical, astrological, alchemical and spiritual traditions.

 Available Plants 2026